DanRoscigno/scraping-prometheus-k8s-with-metricbeat/README.md

 If you are not familiar with the Prometheus autodiscover configuration, here is part of an example.
 Notice that it uses the same annotations:
 ![Promethus autodiscover](https://github.com/DanRoscigno/scraping-prometheus-k8s-with-metricbeat/blob/master/images/prometheus-autodiscover-snippet.png)

-### Pull metrics from a Prometheus servers
+### Pull metrics from a Prometheus server
-In this example we will pull self-monitoring metrics from the Prometheus server, and all of the metrics that Prometheus collects from the various systems being monitored.
+In this example we will pull:
+ - self-monitoring metrics from the Prometheus server (using the /metrics endpoint)
+ - all of the metrics that Prometheus collects from the various systems being monitored (using the /federate endpoint)

 ```
 kubectl create -f metricbeat-prometheus-server.yaml